JoostJacob/Little/README.md

 On iPad turn off smart quotes if you want to code in Scheme: Go to Settings - General - Keyboard, and toggle off "Smart Punctuation".
 Or use (define my_atom (quote atom)).<br>
 <br>
+'Every reader should ask himself periodically "Toward what end, toward what end?"—but do not ask it too often lest you pass up the fun of programming for the constipation of bittersweet philosophy.'<br>
+-- Alan J. Perlis